cyberrangecz/docs/docs/report-bugs.md

 ![network-tab-response](img/report-bugs/network-tab-response.png)

-If everything is OK, try also check `Console` tab for error on the frontend side.
+If everything is OK, try also check the `Console` tab for error on the frontend side.
 If so take a screenshot.

 ![console-tab](img/report-bugs/console-tab.png)